 When your heart beats too fast

 Doctors call it tachycardia when your heart beats very fast for a reason other than exercise, high fever or stress.
-For most people, the heart still works normally to pump blood through the body.
+Under these conditions, the heart still works normally to pump blood through the body for most people.

 During an episode of tachycardia, the heart beats at least 100 beats a minute and may reach 300 beats a minute.
 These episodes may start and end quickly, and you may not even notice any symptoms at all.
 The condition only becomes a problem when it happens often, lasts too long, or causes symptoms such as a pounding pulse, dizziness, shortness of breath, fainting spells, chest pain or tightness.

 If you notice your resting heart rate increasing, it is a sign worth watching.
-A fast resting heart rate can indicate the start and progression of heart disease.
+A high resting heart rate can indicate the start and progression of heart disease.

 When your heart beats too slow

-On the other hand, when your resting heart beats very slowly, doctors call this bradycardia.
+On the other hand, when your resting heart rate is very slow, doctors call this bradycardia.
 For most people, a heart rate of 60 – 100 bpm while at rest is normal.
 If your heart beats less than 60 times a minute, it is slower than normal.

 For some people, a slow heart rate does not cause any problems.
 It can be a sign of being very fit.
-In other people, bradycardia is a sign of a problem with the heart where the heart may not be pumping enough blood to meet the body’s needs.
+In other people, bradycardia is a sign that the heart may not be pumping enough blood to meet the body’s needs.
 Some symptoms include dizziness, fainting spells, shortness of breath or increasing difficulty in exercising, tiredness, chest pain or a pounding in your chest.

-Bradycardia can be caused by changes in the heart as a result of ageing, heart diseases (eg. coronary artery disease, heart attack), low thyroid levels or the consumption of medication for treating heart problems or high blood pressures.
+Bradycardia can be caused by changes in the heart as a result of ageing, heart diseases such as coronary artery disease or heart attack, low thyroid levels or the consumption of medication for treating heart problems or high blood pressures.

 Crossing into the danger zone?